Love Is Forever (Cliff Richard album)

 Love Is Forever is the ninth studio album by Cliff Richard released in 1965 (sixteenth album overall).
-The album reached number 19 in the UK Album Charts and is primarily made up of pop standards such as "Long Ago (And Far Away)", "Have I Told You Lately That I Love You", and "Someday (You'll Want Me To Want You)".
+The album reached number 19 in the UK Album Charts, returning him to the chart after the failure of his last album When in Rome, and is primarily made up of pop standards such as "Long Ago (And Far Away)", "Have I Told You Lately That I Love You", and "Someday (You'll Want Me To Want You)".

 The album was produced primarily by Richard's usual producer Norrie Paramor, but two songs "Everyone Needs to Love Someone" and "Through the Eye of a Needle", written by renowned song-writing duo Burt Bacharach and Hal David, were from Richard's August 1964 recording sessions in New York with Bob Morgan producing.
 Bob Morgan was from Epic Records, Richard's US record company at the time.
+"Paradise Lost" was recorded in Nashville and produced by Billy Sherrill.